tomeshnet/tomesh.net/get-involved.md

     - If you connect via the [Riot mobile app](https://riot.im/), select _Use custom server options (advanced)_ and set the homeserver to `https://matrix.tomesh.net`

 1. Join one of our [events]({{ site.baseurl }}/events)
-    - Include in-person and virtual meetups and workshops
+    - We host in-person and virtual meetups and workshops

-1. Review the current project status and [work with us](#work-with-us)
+1. Review the current list of projects and [work with us](#work-with-us)
-    - [Publicly-viewable Kanban board](https://wekan.tomesh.net/b/LWS8X7sGFXqDgZ7ag/tomesh-net) keeps track of our many projects
+    - Visit our [Kanban](https://wekan.tomesh.net/b/LWS8X7sGFXqDgZ7ag/tomesh-net) used to track the status of our many projects
-    - [GitHub](https://github.com/tomeshnet) hosts our open-source software and all important documents
+    - Visit our [GitHub](https://github.com/tomeshnet) used to host our open-source software and all important documents

 ## How do I work with you?
 {:#work-with-us}

+### Collaborate on our Kanban Board

 Toronto Mesh uses a [Kanban (看板)](https://en.wikipedia.org/wiki/Kanban) to keep track of ideas and progress.
 The software we use is the self-hosted open-source [Wekan](https://github.com/wekan/wekan).
 Create an account on [wekan.tomesh.net](https://wekan.tomesh.net), and then ask on {% include icon-matrix.html %} or email {% if site.email %}{% include icon-email.html %}{% endif %} for an invite to our board.